-Here’s an explanation on MHL and how it works with your TV
+Meet MHL, the easiest way to wire your phone to your TV

 Does my device work with MHL?

-If you’re thinking about looking into MHL, you should make sure your device and display are compatible with the protocol by checking the official MHL site — found here — for a full list of supported devices.
+If you’re looking into MHL, you should make sure your device and display are compatible with the protocol by checking the official MHL site — found here — for a full list of supported devices.
 If your display device isn’t on the list, don’t bother buying an MHL adapter — it’s not going to work.
 If your display device is on the list, but your mobile device isn’t, there are also some other ways to connect.

 If you’re an Apple enthusiast, your iPhone or iPad does not have the correct output for the default MHL adapter or cable described above.
-Luckily, there are workarounds for iFans; any device with a Lightning port (most newer iOS products have them) can be used with one of the adapters found here.
+Luckily, there are workarounds; any device with a Lightning port (most newer iOS products have them) can be used with one of the adapters found here.
 You can then connect to an MHL adapter, such as the one pictured above, or an MHL to HDMI cable.

-Some newer Android phones have USB Type-C ports, rather than Micro USB; they’ll need third-party adapters to work with MHL as well.
-In the same vein, most compatible Samsung phones require a different (eleven-pin) adapter, as the default (five-pin) adapter won’t properly interface.
+Newer Android phones have USB Type-C ports, rather than Micro USB; they’ll need third-party adapters to work with MHL as well.
+In the same vein, some compatible Samsung phones require a different (eleven-pin) adapter, as the default (five-pin) adapter won’t properly interface.
 Just like with Apple products, there are also third-party direct connectors for these devices.
-However, be aware that these won’t charge your phone like standard MHL.
+However, be aware that these won’t charge your phone like standard MHL, and they can be quite unreliable (we had a hard time finding any with positive review scores).
+Don’t accidentally buy Micro-HDMI — that’s the wrong type of cable.

 Why use MHL?